Podarcis virescens: Urban habitats

 As the native habitat of Podarcis virescens in the Iberian Peninsula has become more urbanized by humans, they have adapted to the urban environment and inhabit areas where humans are present such as human gardens.
 In addition to living on natural ground and rocky areas, Podarcis virescens lizards have adapted to live on artificial structures such as roads, bridges, and buildings.
 However, when introduced into a new area such as a garden, they are not very likely to spread out far from the location at which they were introduced.
 This means that the spread of the Podarcis virescens lizard to adapt to new locations may be slow.

-Ecology and nehavior
+Ecology and behavior

 Diet

 Like most similar lizards, Podarcis virescens mainly rely on small arthropods for food.
 This includes Coleoptera, Homoptera, and Araneae arthropods.
 In some cases, cannibalism or preying on similar lizards has been found and documented in similar lizards.
 Several cases of cannibalism with other Podarcis lizards, like Podarcis atrata, eating eggs and juveniles has been observed.
 One case of Podarcis virescens preying on Podarcis carbonelli has been observed in Portugal.
 These cases are predicted to involve high density areas of lizards with low resources resulting in cannibalism.
 With the Podarcis virescens case, it is possible that the Podarcis virescens was significantly larger than the Podarcis carbonelli lizard as Podarcis virescens lizards are generally larger in size.